Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 👉 The USP: Acts as a primer for customers who’ve seen the first ad.

-👉 Key Takeaway: Set up ad sequences like Beard brand does – once someone engages with the first carousel – but doesn't add to cart (or purchase) – they are shown to this MoF ad.
+👉 Key Takeaway: Set up ad sequences like Beardbrand does – once someone engages with the first carousel – but doesn't add to cart (or purchase) – they are shown to this MoF ad.

-7. Project your product as a solution
+9. Project your product features as a solution

-8. Show more real-life scenarios
+10. Show more real-life scenarios

 👉 The USP: Shows the product in action, while showing free shipping in the ad copy.

-👉 Key Takeaway: Try using non edited photos—but make sure they show the product in action – so much so that it doesn't look like an ad – but still grabs attention.
+👉 Key Takeaway: Try using non-edited photos—but make sure they show the product in action – so much so that it doesn't look like an ad – but still grabs attention.
 This applies to videos as well – check the next example ↓

-9. Videos = gold
+11. Videos ads= gold

 👉 Key Takeaway: Try shorter duration ads – ideally under 15 seconds to make sure your ad services the maximum possible placements while increasing view time and engagement.

-10. The puppy almost always works
+12. The puppy almost always works

 👉 The USP: The unlikely pairing with a stove – and ends up building curiosity.